Operation Epsilon: Farm Hall transcripts

 The scientists then contemplated how the American bomb was made and why Germany did not produce one.
 The transcripts seem to indicate that the physicists, in particular Heisenberg, had overestimated in error or deliberately the amount of enriched uranium that an atomic bomb would require, and that the German project was at best in a very early, theoretical stage of thinking about how atomic bombs would work; in fact, it is estimated that they would have never been able to produce the amount they needed in the four years they wanted to create an atomic bomb.
 Heisenberg specifically thought that the amount of Uranium 235 needed at critical mass was about a thousand times more than what would make an atomic bomb explode.

-Some of the scientists indicated that they were happy that they had not been able to build a nuclear bomb for Adolf Hitler, while others more sympathetic to the Nazi party (Diebner and Gerlach) were dismayed at having failed.
-Otto Hahn, one of those who were grateful that Germany had not built a bomb, chided those who had worked on the German project, saying "If the Americans have a uranium bomb then you're all second-raters."
+Some of the scientists indicated that they were happy that they had not been able to build a nuclear bomb for Adolf Hitler, while others more sympathetic to the Nazi party (particularly Gerlach and also Diebner) were dismayed at having failed.

 All were physicists except for Hahn and Harteck, who were chemists, and all except Max von Laue had participated in the German nuclear project.
 During his incarceration in Farm Hall, Hahn was awarded the 1944 Nobel Prize for Chemistry "for his discovery of the fission of heavy nuclei".
+Hahn accepted the prize but would be unable, for the present, to receive the award in person.
+Heisenberg later said "Well, how have they actually done it?
+I find it is a disgrace if we, the professors who have worked on it, cannot at least work out how they did it.

-A group of eight people, including Peter Ganz, led by Major T. H. Rittner, was responsible for eavesdropping, recording, copying and translating.
+A group of eight people (including Peter Ganz) were led by British Army Major T. H. Rittner, who was assisted by Captain Brodie.
+They were responsible for eavesdropping, recording, then copying and translating the transcripts.
 Only relevant technical or political information, about ten percent of all words heard, was recorded, transcribed and translated.
 The recordings were made with six to eight machines on shellac-coated metal discs.
 After the selective transcriptions had been made, the discs and recordings were destroyed.
-The transcripts were sent as reports to London and the American consulate, and were then forwarded to General Leslie Groves of the Manhattan Project in 24 reports, over 250 pages.
+The transcripts were sent as reports to London and to the American consulate (which were then forwarded to General Leslie Groves of the Manhattan Project) in 24 reports, over 250 pages.
+Groves revealed the existence of the transcripts in his 1962 autobiography.